Tuesday, 10 January 2017

 1. Male Causes

-• Sperm Issues: Low count, poor mobility, or abnormal shape.
+• Sperm Production Issues: Low sperm count, poor sperm mobility (motility), or abnormal sperm shape (morphology).

-• Varicocele: Swollen veins in the scrotum that overheat the testicles.
+• Varicocele: A common condition where swollen, enlarged veins in the scrotum overheat the testicles, actively killing sperm.

 2. Female Causes